mjEdit organizes work in a multi-tab system. Each tab is specialized for a specific workspace and works seamlessly with the others.

 }

-- Open the SSP-statistics qFORM.
+- Open SSP statistics qFORM.

 - mjEdit replaces

-Markdown tab — documentation and reports
+Markdown tab — Documentation and reports

-A fully-featured Markdown editor with live preview in split view, GitHub Flavored Markdown, auto-formatting via mdformat and PDF/HTML export.
+Full-fledged Markdown editor with live preview in split view, GitHub Flavored Markdown, auto-formatting via mdformat and PDF/HTML export.

-Extended task list system
+Advanced task list system

 | Element | Syntax | Example |